 Directions:

-In a glass, muddle mint leaves with sugar.
-Add cranberry juice and mix well.
-Top with soda water and stir gently.
+In a glass muddle mint leaves with sugar.
+Add cranberry juice and stir.
+Top with soda water and stir gentle.
 Serve over ice.

 Cranberry Orange Muffins